Art is an authentic reflection of the artist’s mind and spirit,

 Pride and Courage

-The color white signifying purity and innocence, red for hardiness and valor, and blue for vigilance, perseverance and justice.
+White signifies purity and innocence, red for hardiness and valor, and blue for vigilance, perseverance, and justice.

 Liberty and Justice

 The eagle’s claws transformed into the stand of the Liberty Bell in striking position.
-The arrows symbolizing the wars fought to preserve peace and democracy.
+The arrows symbolize the wars fought to preserve peace and democracy.

-The wreath is an intertwined branch of olive and laurel; a tribute to the
+The wreath is an intertwined branch of olive and laurel, a tribute to American cultural achievement.

 Precision and Workmanship

-The blue background is one piece of fabric with 50 star cutouts in designated areas to place white fabric under them to reverse applique the blue over white to prevent shadow effect of white over blue.
+The blue background is one piece of fabric with 50-star cutouts in designated areas to place the white fabric under them to reverse applique the blue over white to prevent the shadow effect of white over blue.

-The rays of Her crown are pieced individually and then appliqued over the blue background.
+The spikes of Her crown are pieced individually and then appliqued over the blue background.
 Many stars are then quilted in the blue sky background.

 Design Continuity and Vocabulary

-The overall design is an expression of America’s ideals placed on an interpretation of the flag as the background.
+The overall design expresses America’s ideals placed on an interpretation of the flag as the background.